dset0x/dset0x.github.io/src/pages/advice.md

 ------

-* If you can't afford a split or ergonomic keyboard, use one keyboard per hand so that you may keep your back and chest straight.
+* If you can't afford a split or ergonomic keyboard, use one keyboard per hand so that you may keep your back and chest straight and shoulders naturally apart.
 Keep your keyboard(s) close to the edge of the desk.
 Use the mouse sparingly.

 * Imagine a string is pulling you upwards from your head.
 This should keep your